DISTANCE

 100 Mile Runners can utilise a Dropbag facility to take a bag from the start to meet them at the finish line, e.g. it might contain some fresh layers to change into.

-Please hand in your dropbag at Race Registration at St Johns Town of Dalry Town Hall, no later than 5.40am prior to the race.
-Please ensure the bag is clearly labelled with your NAME, 50 MILE RUNNER, & BIB NUMBER.
+Please hand in your dropbags at Race Registration at St Johns Town of Dalry Town Hall, no later than 5.40am on race day morning only.
+Dropbags cannot be left with the event team during Race Registration on Friday.

 We cannot accept liability for lost or stolen bags.